dtyryshkin7/marchaton-third/Challenges/Challenge-01.md

 - Your repo has a folder containing as many .tf files as you have team members.
 - Each .tf contains all infrastructure configuration (RG+VNET+VM) belonging to respective member
-- provider.tf defined only once.
+- provider.tf defined only once (dont forget gitignore :D)
-- Terraform is initialized in your group folder

 [Home](../README.md) - [Next Challenge >](Challenge-02.md)